nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can find your assignments based on keywords you enter.
 The types of keywords are the name, module code, deadline and priority of assignments.

-Here is the table of prefixes used:
+This is a table of prefixes used:
 | Prefix | Syntax | Examples | Remarks |
 |-|-|-|
 | n/ | n/NAME_OF_ASSIGNMENT  [MORE NAME_OF_ASSIGNMENT]  | n/Tutorial n/tutorial essay | Case insensitive |